Filippo-Dembech/MyProfile/README.md

 This command is automatically run when the `profile.ps1` script run and it gives you the ability to access the homepage interface whenever you want.

+## Custom Scripts

+When the `profile.ps1` script runs at start-up all the scripts saved in the `C:\Program Files\PowerShell\my_profile\scripts` folder are _dot sourced_ automatically.
+In this way all the functions, aliases and variables defined in those scripts will be automatically loaded into the session.

 ## NOTES
 - Currently the options are hard-coded and the client has to add them to the `$unsortedOptions` variable and use the `Option` class which accepts a description of the option, a list of shortcuts that will be shown near the option description and a scriptblock with the code to execute when the option is selected.
 This hard-coded solution will be replaced by a more flexible one in the future.